midhun98/QuoraClone/README.md

 **Quora Clone**
-This is a simple Quora Clone done using Django Rest framework for the backend and JS with tailwind css for the ui.
+This is a simple Quora Clone done using Django Rest framework for the backend and JS with tailwind css for the ui..

 The functionalities for the app are